<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=670868162266585&amp;ev=PageView&amp;noscript=1">

 Is It Safe to Remove a Popcorn Ceiling?

-Removing a popcorn ceiling, especially one that contains asbestos, is not something you should do on your own.
+Removing a popcorn ceiling, especially one that you suspect contains asbestos, is not something you should do on your own.
 Asbestos fibers can become airborne when the ceiling is disturbed, which can cause severe respiratory problems and increase your risk of developing cancers like mesothelioma.
 Always hire an asbestos abatement company to handle the removal safely.

 If you choose to leave the ceiling in place, encapsulating it (covering it with a protective sealant) can help reduce the risk of exposure.
 However, removal may be necessary if you plan on remodeling or if the ceiling is deteriorating.

-2. Encapsulate It: Encapsulation involves applying a special sealant to the ceiling to prevent the release of fibers.
+3. Encapsulation involves applying a special sealant to the ceiling to prevent the release of fibers.

-3. Removal: If removal is necessary, always hire a licensed professional to handle the process.
+4. Removal: If removal is necessary, always hire a licensed professional to handle the process.
 They will safely remove and dispose of the material.

 Before taking any action, always consult a professional to evaluate the condition of your ceiling and determine the best course of action.

-1. How can I tell if my popcorn ceiling has asbestos?
+How can I tell if my popcorn ceiling has asbestos?

-3. Can I remove a popcorn ceiling with asbestos myself?
+Can I remove a popcorn ceiling with asbestos myself?

 Picture of David Hughes